KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 !!! note

-    This manual method also works in Desktop Mode on Handheld/HTPC images in Desktop Mode.
+    This manual method also works in Desktop Mode on Bazzite-Deck images in Desktop Mode.

 - You can force an update with the System Update tool at your own convenience.
   - Reboot your device after it has finished.